mikaelhm/phd/README.md

 ===
 **By Mikael H. Møller at Department of Computer Science, Aalborg University.**

-This repository contains my thises, and the presentation used in the Ph.d. lecture (including sources).
+This repository contains my thesis, and the presentation used in the Ph.d. lecture (including sources).

 - Handed in:  September 9th, 2013.